Policy: Policy 13-2-1: Personal Care Attendant Policy Date Adopted: November 21, 2006

 Section 2: Responsibility of the Student

-2. While at WNC, it is the enrolled students responsibility for the activities of the PCA.
+2. While at WNC, it is the enrolled student's responsibility for the activities of the PCA.
 The PCA must abide by WNCs student code of conduct.
 PCAs will not be allowed to proctor tests.
-PCAs may assist the student before or after classes but must wait outside the classroom while it is in session, unless given permission by the DSS coordinator to do otherwise.
+PCAs may assist the student before or after classes but must wait outside the classroom while it is in session, unless given permission by the DSS Program Director to do otherwise.
 If the student requests that the PCA provide note-taking services, the college cannot pay the PCA a note-taker stipend.